zpzim/SCAMP/docs/source/distributed.rst

 Sharded implementation
 **********************

 The original distributed implementation used `AWS batch <https://aws.amazon.com/batch/>`_ and shards the time series to Amazon S3.
-This approach avoids the above limitations of our in-memory SCAMPserver, however our initial implementation was very limited in scope and was not extensible to other types of SCAMP workloads, so it is mostly obsolete.
-However, we still provide the scripts used for posterity in the aws/ directory in the repository.
+This approach avoids the above limitations of our in-memory SCAMPserver, however our initial implementation was very limited in scope and was not extensible to other types of SCAMP workloads, so it is obsolete.
+The old scripts can be found `here <https://github.com/zpzim/SCAMP/tree/v2.1.0/aws>` for posterity.
 Though these would be strictly for inspiration, as there are AWS account side configurations required for operation that cannot be provided.